 For being a real athlete these five qualities build the basis.
 And they all go hand in hand.
 It needs a major load of mindfulness and awareness to reveal misleading passion and to identify the point of time to let loose and to start a recovery process.
 Living your values in critical situations is everything else than easy and you will need to bethink yourself to your passionate long term goals in these situations.
 Being an athlete means being responsible for yourself, your body and your environment.
 You don't necessarily need to be a professional athlete to be a successful athlete.
 But being an athlete is not just moving your body in any sport.

 After reading this, do you feel like being a real athlete?
 Do you see any room for progress and want to uncover yourself?
-Send me an EMAIL and receive a SPORT MENTAL DIY TEST!
+Wanna talk about it?
+Set up a call!
 Yours, Katharina Steppan